Reverse-Seared Ribeye with Garlic Herb Butter

 Would you like to master the art of reverse searing steaks?
 Once you master this cooking method, you’ll never have overcooked steak again.

-The reverse searing method is when you bake the meat before finishing it off in the stovetop, such as in a pan or skillet.
+Reverse searing is baking the meat before finishing it on the stovetop, such as in a pan or skillet.

-It is important to start the cooking process with a low temperature first.
-The low and slow cooking process ensures that the meat is cooked thoroughly and evenly, instead of shocking the meat with heat.
+It is essential to start cooking at a low temperature first.
+The low-and-slow cooking process ensures the meat is cooked thoroughly and evenly, rather than shocking it with heat.
 After that, the meat is seared to create a flavorful crust.
 The searing process gives the steak a beautiful color that makes it look more appetizing.

 Why Reverse Searing Steak Works?